yaseenkady/tree.pro/raw/4_digestive/7_pancreas/islet_cell_tumor/vipoma.md

 # >

+Diarrhea that is watery

 Islet cell tumor

-Watery diarrhea

 Hypokalemia